 Mississippi candidates are also able to take exams at PSI testing centers located in –

 - Baton Rouge, New Orleans, and Shreveport, New Orleans.

 You may have an overall idea of the application process of obtaining a general contractors license, but each state is different.
 If you are looking to apply for a Mississippi contractors license, it is worth examining the differences regarding what Mississippi requires when applying for a general contractors license.

 Mississippi General Contractors License Application

-- Mississippi applicants have to show current workers’ comp coverage if you have five or more employees.
+- Mississippi applicants have to show current workers’ compensation coverage if you have five or more employees;

 - If you are qualified, then you can take the business and law exam, and any trade exam if required.

 The Mississippi State Board of Contractors requires the holder of a valid license to inform the Secretary of State that you carry general liability insurance.
 Also, if you are a business, you will need to obtain a business license as well.
 Similar to most other requirements, these are both taken care of at the local level.

 Mississippi Business Registration

 For general business registration inquiries visit Mississippi’s Secretary of State website.